Our hours: Wednesdays, 4-6 p.m. and Saturdays, 10 a.m. to 1 p.m.

 No events planned at this time.

 We are open only for people seriously interested in adopting a cat.
-Please come into the shelter during adoption hours to pick up an application to be pre-approved for adopting an adult cat.
+Please come into the shelter during adoption hours to pick up an application to be pre-approved for adopting a cat or email us for an application to be sent to you.
 Once you have been pre-approved, you are welcome to come to the shelter during adoption hours to be shown the cats.